Medically Reviewed By: Aaron Horn, LMFT, MA

 Schizoaffective Disorder differs from Schizophrenia in that the individual has to manage both mood swings and psychosis.

 Schizophrenia is a complicated condition.
-The articles in this section will help you learn more about it, and if you’re living with it, find some resources to understand your condition better.
-If you have a loved one who lives with the condition, you can build your knowledge of Schizophrenia and be an excellent support to them.
+The articles in this section can help you learn more about it.
+If you are living with it, they can help you find some resources to understand your condition better.
+If you have a loved one who lives with the condition, you can build your knowledge of Schizophrenia to be a part of their support network.